alexpovel/b4s/README.md

 - there's an array of strings to do lookup in, for example a word list
 - the lookup is a simple containment check, with no modification
-- the word list is available and prepared (sorted) at compile-time (e.g. using [`build.rs`](https://doc.rust-lang.org/cargo/reference/build-scripts.html))
+- the word list is available and prepared (sorted) at compile-time (e.g. in [`build.rs`](https://doc.rust-lang.org/cargo/reference/build-scripts.html))
 - the word list is large (potentially much larger than the code itself)
 - the list is to be distributed as part of the binary